AssemblyScript/assemblyscript/README.md

 ### Usage

-This fork is a drop-in replacement for AssemblyScript.
+This fork is a drop-in replacement for ToilScript.
 Simply replace your import:

 ```json
 {